 Name Description imageId Unique ID of the AMI described.
 Type: xsd:string imageState Current state of the AMI.
-If the operation returns available, the image is successfully registered and available for launching If the operation returns deregistered, the image is deregistered and no longer available for launching Type: xsd:string imageOwnerId AWS Access Key ID of the image owner.
+If the operation returns available, the image is successfully registered and available for launching If the operation returns deregistered, the image is deregistered and no longer available for launching.
+For more information, see DeregisterImage .
+Type: xsd:string imageOwnerId AWS Access Key ID of the image owner.
 Type: xsd:string isPublic Returns true if this image has public launch permissions.
 Returns false if it only has implicit and explicit launch permissions.
 Type: xsd:boolean productCodes Product codes associated with this image.
-Type: ec2:ProductCodeItemType[]
+Type: ProductCodeItemType[] architecture The architecture of the image (i386 or x86_64).
+Type: xsd:string imageType The type of image (machine, kernel, or ramdisk).
+Type: xsd:string kernelId The kernel associated with the image, if any.
+Only applicable for machine images.
+Type: xsd:string ramdiskId The ramdisk associated with the image, if any.
+Only applicable for machine images.
+Type: xsd:string